 In our pre-kid days, my husband and I usually spent Valentine’s Day at a favorite restaurant and the most difficult part of planning the evening would be picking where to go from our long list of usual spots.
 However, now that we are parents, heading out for the night without a ton of scheduling and arranging ahead of time doesn’t happen.

-Valentine’s Day this year falls on a Thursday, making a date night out for parents a little more difficult.
-If finding a babysitter on a weeknight isn’t in the cards this year, just recreate one of your favorite restaurant or night out experiences at home after the kids go to bed.
+It’s never an easy feat to find an available babysitter on V-Day so why not just recreate a fun date night out at home after the kids go to bed instead.
 Attempt one of these 11 ideas below or come up with your own creative at-home date night!

 1. Fake a fancy dinner out